epfl-ada/ada-2022-project-croquemadame/readme.md

 - <code>ent_channels.tsv.zip</code> (134 Ko)
 - <code>ent_timeseries.tsv.zip</code> (12,3 Mo)

-<code>_raw_yt_metadata</code> is decoded line by line using the <code>zstd</code> library and only channels in `s_df_channels` are kept.
+In `metadata_processing` <code>_raw_yt_metadata</code> is decoded line by line using the <code>zstd</code> library and only channels in `s_df_channels` are kept.
 We save the new DataFrame in 6 different parts of 1.000.000 videos each to have handleable files:
 - <code>ent_metadata#.tsv.zip</code> (~76 Mo)

-The 6 smaller files are grouped together to form one final file:
+The 6 smaller files are grouped together to form one final file in `concat_metadata.ipynb`:

 - <code>ent_metadata.tsv.zip</code> (411,9 Mo)

 We are making sure each final <code>ent_*file*.tsv.zip</code> share the same channels.

+* **Explanation of our different notebooks**

+In the file P3 we have :

+<code>scoring_ent_channels_15p.ipynb</code>  : where we calculated the score of the channels and exported only the channels corresponding to our preprocessing mentioned before

+<code>metadata_processing.ipynb</code>  : Where we read the metada and export the coresponding videos informations for the channels selected before.
+We save the new DataFrame in 6 different parts of 1.000.000 videos each to have handleable files:
+- <code>ent_metadata#.tsv.zip</code> (~76 Mo)

+<code>concat_metadata.ipynb</code> : Where we concatenate the 6 metadata to form one file

+<code>P3.ipynb</code> : where we have all our analysis
 #### 2. Data processing
 * **Focus en Entertainment category**